joshua-staples/docker_ds_tutorial/README.md

 -	Solution to the problem: “It works on my machine…”

 ### What are images and containers?
-Images are a copy or snapshot of a container.
-They are immutable, which means they can’t be change, and are read-only.
+Images are a read-only template with instructions to create a container.
+They are immutable, which means they can’t be changed.

 Containers are isolated environments used to run and build applications.
+They contain everything needed to run the application, so that it will work on any device and OS.

 | Images = Sand bags<br>&<br>Containers = Sandbox | Images = Blueprint<br>&<br>Containers = Materialized Blueprint | Images = Classes<br>&<br>Containers = Class Instances |
 |:------------------------:|:--------------------------:|:------------------------:|